Jumia/open-source/README.md

 If you're feeling maintainer burnout or facing some trolling behavior, give Jon Schinklert's [Maintainers Guide to Staying Positive](https://github.com/jonschlinkert/maintainers-guide-to-staying-positive) a read; it might help you to feel better.

 #### Use Issues Creatively
 Issues can be good for planning or for onboarding contributors.
 Issues should include a description of the point, question, discovery, or other detail prompting the issue.

 Issues that consist solely of a title appear unprofessional and do not do much to invite discussion from the community.

 Label your issues with clear tags.
 This is a great way to organize and categorize issues.

+#### Provide a Pull-Request Template

+The Issues Tracker is the entry point for onboarding contributors, so use our [pull request template](pull_request_template.md) to create a roadmap for your project or to track bugs.
+A pull request template improves development quality and provides a common guideline for contributors to follow.
+It also enables you to reference issues and shows others your development progress.

+Add a `PULL_REQUEST_TEMPLATE.md` into the root of your project folder.
+Once you merge it, every new pull request will use this template.
+[GitHub's help section](https://help.github.com/articles/creating-a-pull-request-template-for-your-repository/) offers a step-by-step guide with more information about PR templates.

 ### Stay Secure
 ##### Two-Factor Authentication Is Required
 GitHub organization members must enable [Two-Factor Authentication (2FA/MFA)](https://help.github.com/articles/about-two-factor-authentication/) in keeping with our Open Source First principle to "Stay Secure."
 Read [GitHub's post on 2FA](https://help.github.com/articles/about-two-factor-authentication/) for more information.

 Don't have a smartphone, and/or want to give your phone number to GitHub?
 According to GitHub support, SMS or a TOTP app are currently the only primary 2FA methods that work.
 There are mobile and desktop TOTP apps that also work.
 See [GitHub's article on 2FA via TOTP apps](https://help.github.com/articles/configuring-two-factor-authentication-via-a-totp-mobile-app/) for more information.
 You can set up 2FA with a Google Voice SMS number, but should add a U2F device as backup.